 Once More With Feeling is the second outing from the Silhouette Intimate Moments line.
 Nora Roberts’ category romance tells the love story between two musicians, one a rising star and the other an established musician, who knew each other in the past.
-Now they must try to make beautiful music together again–literally.
-Only later does the situation take a turn for the metaphorical.
 3.5 Stars

 Liar’s Moon, a Dell Candlelight Ecstasy Supreme by Heather Graham is an overwrought foray into romantic suspense.
 There’s intrigue, murder, and a long-ago love affair between a teenage girl and a much older, close family friend.
 Events lead to a dramatic and happy conclusion in this so-so-category romance.